Medium Difficult Bible Person Quiz with Answers

 -

-Jesus was on a ship with his disciples when it came upon a storm.
+What was Jesus doing on a ship with his disciples when it encountered a storm?

 The disciples were quite concerned.